Madison Business Succession Planning Attorney

 One shocking fact about family businesses is that even though around 40% are usually going through some form of ownership transferal, only one-third of these attempts actually succeed.
 Moreover, from these remnants, only 50% will ever make it to a second generational transfer.

 There are several factors for this unfortunate percentage, but this primarily happens due to poor management in transferring ownership as each generation struggles to successfully survive the change.
-Our attorneys can help you examine your own family business to see where it is in danger.
+Our estate planning lawyers in Madison can help you examine your own family business to see where it is in danger.

 Some factors contributing to the success or failure of a family business include: